2023-2024 Open Campus Transfer Procedures K-12 Intradistrict (In-District)

 Transportation: It is the responsibility of the parent or guardian to provide transportation for the student for which a transfer into Lubbock ISD has been granted.

-For more information about intradistrict transfers, refer to Board Policy FDB (LOCAL), or contact the Lubbock ISD district office of Student and School Support.
+For more information about intradistrict transfers, refer to Board Policy FDB (LOCAL), or contact the Lubbock ISD district office of Student Support.

 - Technical Support - (806) 219-0190